Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

     ```

 <a name="style"></a>
-## Setting Notification Styles
+## Set notification styles

 You can set a style for your notification to change how the notification is displayed, including changing the display type or icon.
 A single notification can only have 1 style set for it.

-To add styles to your notification:
+To add styles to your notification, follow the steps below:

--   To create an active notification:
+1. To create an active notification:
-    1. Create a new instance of the [Tizen.Applications.Notifications.Notification.ActiveStyle](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.ActiveStyle.html) class and set its properties:
+    -   Create a new instance of the [Tizen.Applications.Notifications.Notification.ActiveStyle](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.ActiveStyle.html) class and set its properties:

         ```csharp
         Notification.ActiveStyle style = new Notification.ActiveStyle();